Safest Bet w/ Philip Tedeschi

 Once we get older, we no longer have school for our social support systems and those can become less stable between jobs, relationships, and more.
 This can quickly lead to isolation and loneliness, which in turn can develop into other issues such as alcoholism, substance abuse, obesity, self-harm, and more.
 However, dogs can be an essential companion in this case and provide health benefits both physical (being more active and outside frequently) and mentally/socially (with being a tool to connect with others, generally feel less alone, and find inspiration to uplift your spirits).
 For those going through trauma, such as veterans with PTSD, dogs can also be very helpful in providing responsibility and getting out of your head.

 The Institute had also been studying the U.S. implementations of Prison Animal Programs (PAPs), understanding the health benefits of both those incarcerated, as a rehab tool and becoming a better person, and the dogs themselves, in getting socialized and later finding a new home.
-Philip recently followed up on this by going over to Israel to help install the first program of the country’s kind at the Chermon Prison with Let The Animals Live.
-It turned out to be a success, with one inmate even saying it helped him communicate better and re-think his parenting capacity, and there is another program hopefully coming there soon.
+Philip recently followed up on this by helping to install the Chermon Prison with Let The Animals Live.

 About The Guest - Philip Tedeschi